0xAX/linux-insides/Timers/linux-timers-2.md

 } ____cacheline_aligned;
 ```

-We already saw the first field of the `clocksource` structure in the previous part - it is pointer to the `read` function that returns best counter selected by the clocksource framework.
+We already saw the first field of the `clocksource` structure in the previous part - it is a pointer to the `read` function that returns best counter selected by the clocksource framework.
 For example we use `jiffies_read` function to read `jiffies` value:

 ```C
 static struct clocksource clocksource_jiffies = {